Cuvette: Technique

-Scratches on the sides of the cuvette the light passes through scatter light and cause errors.
+Scratches on the sides of the cuvette that the light passes through scatter light and cause errors.
 A rubber or plastic rack protects the cuvette from accidentally hitting and being scratched by the machine casing.
 The solvent and temperature can also affect measurements.
 Cuvettes to be used in circular dichroism experiments should never be mechanically stressed, as the stress will induce birefringence in the quartz and affect measurements.
-Analyses will perform by using a conventional scanning spectrophotometer and the usual laboratory cuvette (special vial) that fits into the sample cavity of the instrument.
+Analyses are performed by using a conventional scanning spectrophotometer and the usual laboratory cuvette (special vial) that fits into the sample cavity of the instrument.

 Fingerprints and droplets of water disrupt light rays during measurement, so low-lint gauze or cloth may be used to wipe clean the outer surface of a cuvette before use.
 Paper towel or similar may scratch the cuvette.
 Mild detergent or ethanol may be applied, followed by rinsing with tap water.
 Acid and alkali are avoided due to their corrosive effects on glass, and acetone is unsuitable when working with plastic cuvettes.
 If solution is transferred into a cuvette using a Pasteur pipette containing air, bubbles may form inside the cuvette, reducing the purity of a solution and scattering light beams.
 The finger-clad finger method is used to remove bubbles.
 The solution contained in the cuvette should be high enough to be in the path of the light source.
 In case the sample needs incubation at a high temperature, care must be taken to avoid temperatures too hot for the cuvette.

 Types

+Cuvettes can be made from a range of materials, depending on the wavelengths of light being used.
 Historically, reusable quartz cuvettes were required for measurements in the ultraviolet range, because glass and most plastics absorb ultraviolet light, creating interference.
 Today there are disposable plastic cuvettes made of specialized plastics that are transparent to ultraviolet light.
 Glass, plastic and quartz cuvettes are all suitable for measurements made at longer wavelengths, such as in the visible light range.

 "Tandem cuvettes" have a glass barrier medium that extends two-thirds of the way up in the middle, so that measurements can be taken with two solutions separated and again when they are mixed.

-Cuvettes are made from quartz, and plastic (disposable) depending upon UV transmission requirements.

 Plastic

 Plastic cuvettes are often used in fast spectroscopic assays, where high speed is more important than high accuracy.
 Plastic cuvettes with a usable wavelength range of 380–780 nm (the visible spectrum) may be disposed of after use, preventing contamination from re-use.
 They are cheap to manufacture and purchase.
 Disposable cuvettes can be used in some laboratories where the beam light is not high enough to affect the absorption tolerance and consistency of the value.

-Most often Polymethylmethacrylate (PMMA) and Polystyrene (PS) material use to make the plastic cuvettes.
+Most often Polymethylmethacrylate (PMMA) and Polystyrene (PS) material are used to make the plastic cuvettes.